krisdevs/xmcp/.github/README.md

 **What it does:**

-- ✅ Builds all packages using Turbo
+- ✅ Builds main packages only (`xmcp` and `create-xmcp-app`) using Turbo filters
-- ✅ Runs linting (if available)
+- ✅ Runs linting on main packages (if available)
 - ✅ Verifies build outputs exist
 - ✅ Tests that both CLIs are executable
 - ✅ Tests `create-xmcp-app` can create new projects
-- ✅ Validates example projects
+- ✅ Validates example projects work with built packages
 - ✅ Checks package.json integrity
 - ✅ Verifies lockfile is up to date